m3g/PDBTools.jl/docs/src/auxiliary.md

     ```

 The `getseq` function can of course be used on an `Atom` list, accepts selections as the
-last argument, as well as the reading and writting functions:
+last argument, as well as the reading and writing functions:

 ```julia
 atoms = PDBTools.readPDB("file.pdb")